 To purchase your tickets through this website, just click the Donate button on the left side of this screen.
 When prompted for a Donation Amount, enter $10.00 x how many tickets you would like.
 Please put “Flapjack tickets” in the special instructions box, and print your receipt to use for your ticket(s).

 Tickets may also be purchased at the door.
 Please join us for good food at Applebee’s on Saturday, December 7 and spread the word!

 (Please click on the letter below, then click again to see a larger image)

 Our dedicated Unchain Forsyth volunteers have helped so many chained pets!

-Check out this fantastic YouTube film to see the dogs that we helped.
+Check out these heartwarming videos on YouTube to see some of the dogs that we have helped recently:

 See the latest news on our Facebook page:

 Franklin & Peabody Morykwas’ Fur-Ever Friends of NC is dedicated to saving and improving the lives of animals in the Piedmont Triad.
 Together with individuals like you and other organizations, we can continue to make a difference.

 Our organization helps to fund crucial, life-saving care for abandoned, abused and neglected animals that are often injured or ill through the Rico Fund.
 Homes are frequently found for animals in need.
 Dedicated volunteer advocates encourage lawmakers and officials at various levels of government to develop policies that improve the lives of animals.

 You can make a vital difference in the lives of sick, injured animals or abused dogs and cats in our area.
 Fur-Ever Friends is an all-volunteer 501(c)(3) non-profit organization supported solely through private tax-deductible donations from people who care about animals.
 All of the funds we collect go 100% to assist animals in need.
 When you share your time, talent or financial resources, you serve as a meaningful link to a happier future for an animal right in your own community.